jmix-framework/jmix-dependencies-tool/README.md

 ## Overview

-Deptool is a command-line tool that provides an ability to resolve, export and upload to an external repository all dependencies for Jmix framework or any external library with a few simple commands.

-Deptool is used when developing Jmix applications in an isolated environment (without internet access).
+`deptool` is a command-line utility that helps to prepare custom Nexus repository for developing projects based on Jmix in an isolated environment (without internet access).

+`deptool` provides the following functionality:

+* resolve all dependencies for Jmix framework
+* resolve dependencies for any custom library
+* export resolved dependencies in Maven repository format
+* upload exported dependencies into custom Nexus repository

 ## Building the Distribution